nalamahen/mars-rover/README.md

-Get all the dependencies
+Get all the dependencies:
     `npm install`

-To run the test
+To run the test;
     `npm test`

+Test framework:
+    Jest